Vyvanse Addiction and treatment

 Regardless of the potential side effects, Vyvanse is a worthwhile option for some people suffering from ADD and ADHD.

 Is Vyvanse Addictive?

 As with many substances, addiction to Vyvanse develops slowly, while symptoms can present themselves quite suddenly.
 In some cases, Vyvanse addiction arises through the regulated use of the drug to manage the symptoms of ADD and ADHD.
-It should be noted that it’s uncommon for Vyvanse addiction to occur with regulated use.
+It should be noted that it’s uncommon for Vyvanse addiction signs to occur with regulated use.
 Vyvanse has a leveling effect and does not typically come with a “high.”

-However, amphetamine-based ADHD medications have found an off-label use as a study aid for college students.
+However, amphetamine-based ADHD medications have found off-label use as a study aid for college students.
 While this off-label use is exceptionally dangerous, it does little to alleviate trending teen pill addictions.
 In many cases, students begin taking Vyvanse or Adderall under the impression that it will help them stay up late to study, and in turn improve test scores and overall grades.
 Many students also note that it’s easier to pay attention when taking Vyvanse.
 However, this abuse has disastrous consequences.

 New River Pharmaceuticals specifically designed Vyvanse to produce heightened attention for those who suffer from ADHD and ADD.
 However, amphetamine-based substances such as Vyvanse can produce a “high” and eventually, a tolerance, in people without attention deficit disorders.
-Over time, it becomes more difficult to recreate that heightened state, and subsequently more Vyvanse is required.
+Over time, it becomes more difficult to recreate that heightened state, and subsequently, more Vyvanse is required.
 Dependency soon follows.